ahs1995/natours/readme.md

 If you don't already have them, create accounts with the following services:

 - MongoDB: For your database.
-- Mapbox: For map and location services.
+- Leaflet: For map and location services.
 - Stripe: For payment processing.
-- SendGrid: For sending transactional emails.
+- Vrevo: For sending transactional emails.
 - Mailtrap: For email testing in a safe environment.

 **5.Configure environment variables**